AndrewDavidsonDigital/Portfolio-Site/README.md

 This repo contains both the website markup for my portfolio and code snippets, External to the website, from my working history.

-This has been designed technically to server both technical and visual interests over my career.
+This has been designed to serve both technical and visual interests over my career.

 # Usage

-This Repo is mean to be explored in context when viewing specific sections on the [hosted website (NYI)]()
+This Repo is meant to be explored in context when viewing specific sections on the [vercel](https://portfolio-site-olive-six.vercel.app/).